What is a Subdural Hematoma?

 Craniotomy or brain surgery is a procedure that allows the neurosurgeon direct access to the brain.
 Often the head is shaved, although hair sparing techniques can be performed as well.
 The patient’s head may be secured in a head frame prior to preping and draping the patient in a sterile fassion.
 Then a drill is used to make a number of burr holes in the skull.
 The burr holes are then used as access points that allows the surgeon to remove part of the skull usually in a single piece or bone flap.
 Then an incision is made in the dura mater which is the leathery cover of the brain to expose the brain tissue.
 Once the neurosurgeon has access to the brain he or she can reach the offening problem (e.g., tumor, blood clot, aneurysm, etc).

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for subdural hematoma.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for subdural hematoma.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for subdural hematoma.
 Dr. Lipani offers image guided brain surgery approaches and burr hole evacuation for subdural hematoma treatment, tailored to the needs of each patient.
-For state-of-the-art subdural hematoma treatment call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art subdural hematoma treatment call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Dr. Lipani performs neurosurgeries correcting subdural hematoma in hospitals around New Jersey.
 Because he has over 15 years of experience, Dr. Lipani knows how to communicate with his patients and ensure they receive the correct neurosurgery option for them.